raisely/parkes-controller/README.md

 Option           | Default    | Description
 ---------------- | ---------- | ---------------------------------------------------------------------------------------------------
-models           | (required) | Object containing all of your sequelize models (they should have singular names, ie User not Users) authorize        | false      | A CanCan style authorize function if you want to authorize your calls resourceIdColumn | 'uuid'     | Name of the column to be used for a resource id by the api
+models           | (required) | Object containing all of your sequelize models (they should have singular names, ie User not Users) authorize        | undefined  | A hook to authorize api calls resourceIdColumn | 'uuid'     | Name of the column to be used for a resource id by the api

 ## Hooks